 It has been over forty years since Michael Braziller and Karen Braziller started Persea Books in 1975 in New York City.
 They are an independent publishing company to whom you can direct your nonfiction manuscripts.
-Ensure that the subject matter is within their area of interest, namely women’s studies, memoirs, biography, American Indian folklore, Jewish and Middle Eastern titles and others.
-Carefully read their submission guidelines to ensure that you have complete information about the process.
+Ensure that the subject matter is within their area of interest, namely, memoirs, biography, contemporary issues (LGBTQI+, feminist, multicultural), creative nonfiction, literary criticism and others.
+Carefully read their submission to ensure that you have complete information about the process.
 The Book of the City of Ladies by Christine de Pizan and Exiled Memoirs: A Cuban Childhood by Pablo Medina are two of their works.

 Linda Matthews and Kurt Matthews are the founders of Chicago Review Press.
 It started functioning in 1973 in Chicago, Illinois.
 They have many imprints that publish different kinds of material.
 Some of the topics covered by them under nonfiction are music, pop culture, food and drinks, travel, women’s issues, autobiography etc. Some interesting titles they’ve published are Afrofuturism by Ytasha L. Womack, The Art of the Catapult by William Gurstelle and Little Blue Girl by Randy Schmidt.
 Here are the submission guidelines you need to take into consideration.